Jax Taylor Teases ‘Vanderpump Rules’ Season 5 Reunion Details On Twitter

 Although Bravo TV has not yet released details regarding the upcoming taping, Taylor has shared a couple of tweets related to the special in recent days.
 In addition to revealing that he and the Vanderpump Rules cast will be filming on Friday, Taylor hinted that not everyone would be in attendance.

 “I am anxious to see if certain people show Friday to be honest.
 Will have to see,” Jax Taylor wrote on Twitter on February 21.

 Around the same time, Jax Taylor told fans that “some people to get to pick and choose certain topics to talk about,” which is an issue he will likely address during the reunion.

-Jax Taylor has been starring in a full-time role on Vanderpump Rules since the series began airing on Bravo TV in January 2013 and has always been seen during the reunions.
-As for his co-stars, Stassi Schroeder, Katie Maloney, Kristen Doute, Lisa Vanderpump, Tom Sandoval, Tom Schwartz, Ariana Madix and Scheana Marie are all expected to take part in the Season 5 reunion.
+Jax Taylor has been starring in a full-time role on Vanderpump Rules since the series began airing on Bravo TV in January of 2013 and has always been seen during the reunions.
+As for his co-stars, Stassi Schroeder, Katie Maloney, Kristen Doute, Lisa Vanderpump, Tom Sandoval, Tom Schwartz, Ariana Madix, and Scheana Marie are all expected to take part in the Season 5 reunion.

 Having serious fomo I am not with the guys @tomsandoval1 and @twschwa right now for @bravowwhl miss you guys!! @bravoandy give them hell tonight!!
 Don’t forget to watch #pumprules tonight! @bravotv @evolutionusa @bravonewzealand #bravo